jebarcha/design-patterns/Behavioral/TemplateMethod/Readme.md

 We want to avoid repetitive code (code duplication)

-A Template method is a method in a superclass that defines the ekeleton of an operation in terms of higher level steps.
-Subclasses impelment these steps.
+A Template method is a method in a superclass that defines the skeleton of an operation in terms of higher level steps.
+Subclasses implement these steps.